TERREMEMBER/znbase/docs/content/v2.2/deploy/kubernetes/single-zone/oss/operator-hub.md

 ## Configuration flags

-For configuration flags, see [Configuration flags](../yugabyte-operator/#configuration-flags).
+For configuration flags, see [Configuration flags](../ZNbase-operator/#configuration-flags).

-## Use YugabyteDB
+## Use ZNbaseDB

-When all of the pods in YugabyteDB cluster are running, you can use the YSQL shell (`ysqlsh`) to access the YSQL API, which is PostgreSQL-compliant.
+When all of the pods in ZNbaseDB cluster are running, you can use the YSQL shell (`ysqlsh`) to access the YSQL API, which is PostgreSQL-compliant.

 ```sh
 $ kubectl exec -it -n yb-operator yb-tserver-0 -- ysqlsh -h yb-tserver-0  --echo-queries